Cynthia CressAssociate Professor

 B.A., Psychology and Speech & Hearing Science, University of Michigan, 1982

-Cynthia Cress, the Alan T. Seagren Associate Professor of Education, specializes in language development and disorders, early intervention, and augmentative communication.
+Cynthia Cress, an associate professor in communication disorders, specializes in language development and disorders, early intervention, and augmentative communication.
 She teaches classes on preschool language disorders, linguistic diversety in bilingual and bicultural, communication assessment and intervention for children birth-to-three, and communication assessment intervention for persons with severe disabilities and autism.
 She also teaches an infant communication analysis seminar.

 Cynthia was the principal investigator on a National Institutes of Health (NIH) grant under the Clinical Investigator Development Award (CIDA).
 This five-year research grant targeted early communication and symbolic development in children at risk for becoming non speaking as a result of physical impairments.
 The research involved longitudinal samples of language and other developmental behaviors from children who were 1-3 years of age.